The Architecture

 CA Equal Pay Act §1197.5 — affirmative defences

-Four defences: seniority, merit, quantity/quality of production, or a bona fide factor other than sex.
-"Prior salary" and "market rate alone" are explicitly excluded as valid defences.
+Four defences: seniority, merit, quantity/quality of production, bona fide factor other than sex.
+"Prior salary" and "market rate alone" excluded.

 CO SB 19-085 / SB 23-105 — equal work standard

-Colorado's "equal work" standard covers jobs requiring substantially similar skills, effort, and responsibility, performed under similar working conditions.
+Covers jobs requiring substantially similar skills, effort, responsibility under similar working conditions.

 Federal Equal Pay Act — the baseline

-The federal standard applies to all employees.
-It's the minimum floor — CA and CO are stricter.
-Build to CA, and the other two are covered.
+Minimum floor for all employees.
+CA and CO are stricter.
+Build to CA, the other two are covered.

 Take the Module Quiz →